professor-forward/project-cereal-killers/README_D4.md

 ****

 ## Deliverable 4
+#### How to run our project
+(if you experience difficulty opening our project, try installing webstorm first.)

+1. drag/open the whole project folder into the ide
+2. open a terminal, type in “cd client” to go to client folder and run our project’s front end with “npm run start:frontend”
+3. open another terminal, type in “cd server” to go to the server folder and run our project’s backend with “npm run start:backend”
+4. After the steps above, you should be able to have our page prompt up in your local browser, if you experience any additional problem, please feel free to contact “mgao041@uottawa.ca”.

+&nbsp;
+#### Sample Date:
+email:m@m.m
+password:123

 #### Added Features of Our Database:
 1. According to the users’ gender interest, now the system would provide strangers who qualify for him/her to meet.(CSS,JS,HTML,MongoDB)
 2. The user’s friends will be shown and stored in the database, and they are able to chat and their chat will be stored in the database.(CSS,JS,HTML,MongoDB)